AwE130 Miscellaneous Clippings

 26 April 1894, Evidence you can see in the British Museum.

-Although the awesome stone carving of ancient Egyptians has been preserved to this day, all mention of the tools they used to process the hard material has been lost.
+Although the awesome stone carving of ancient Egyptians has been preserved to this day, all mentioning of the tools they used to process the hard material has been lost.
 However, Mr. W.M.
 Flinders Petrie, a diligent navy man, has succeeded in demonstrating, from half-finished and unsuccessful objects, that the Egyptians have worked the stones with both straight and circular diamond saws, as well as with solid, pipe-shaped diamond drills.

 Page 1 of 14